Book Sample: Knowledge and Power Exchange (opening/part zero: Rape Reprise)

 (artist: Galactixy Illustrations)

-Onto “Knowledge and Power Exchange, part one: Idle Hands, Weapons in Clay“!
+Onto “Knowledge and Power Exchange, part one: Idle Hands (opening and Medusa)“!

 Footnotes